yard

 In heavy clay this shows up as smeared, shiny mud on your shoes.
 Sandy soils drain faster, but even there, soggy footprints that refill with water hint you are watering more often than necessary.

-Grab a simple screwdriver or soil probe like you would when checking garden beds of tomato vines or pepper plants.
+Grab a simple screwdriver or soil probe like you would when checking garden beds of tomato vines.
+The same probe habit works for pepper plants, but in turf you are watching how wet the root zone stays.
 Push it into the turf every week.
 If it glides down 6 inches with almost no resistance and comes out muddy, the soil is staying saturated.

 • fiber_manual_recordFootprint test: Deep imprints remain several minutes after walking, especially in low spots.